filip-michalsky/SalesGPT/README.md

 ## SalesGPT Roadmap

+- Knowledge base for products/services a Sales Agent can offer (so that LLM does not make it up)
 - Convert LLM Chains (linear workflow) to an Agent (decides what to do based on user's input)
     - What tools should the agent have? (e.g., the ability to search the internet)
     - Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)